kamlesh-t25/Library/README.md

 ## Local Setup

-- Make sure you start backend first so you can get data from dataBase in frontend and admin_panel .
+- Make sure you start backend server first so you can get data from dataBase in frontend and admin_panel .

 ### Frontend: